Encrypting Heroku Postgres with Your Encryption Key

 AWS Prerequisites

 You perform the steps in this section from your Amazon KMS dashboard.
-Alternatively, can use the AWS CLI as shown below.
+Alternatively, you can use the AWS CLI.

 Your CMK must be located in the same region as your Heroku Postgres database.
-A list of supported regions is listed here.
+See Regions for a list of supported regions.

 Step 1: Create a Customer Master Key